SamHez/english-2-pirate-translator/README.md

 **Setting it up**
 1. Clone this repository onto your machine
+2. Run the command (pip install virtualenv) to install virtual enviroment
-2. Run the command (virtualenv venv) to add virtual enviroment to the project
+3. Run the command (virtualenv venv) to add virtual enviroment to the project
-3. Activate the virtual enviroment by running (. venv/Scripts/activate)
+4. Activate the virtual enviroment by running (. venv/Scripts/activate)
-4. Install the required libraries by running (pip install -r requirements.txt)
+5. Install the required libraries by running (pip install -r requirements.txt)

 ## Done!
 To use the english to pirate translator simply type (python get_pirate_speech.py)